Selling a magic item produced in the kingdom brings a quarter of its normal selling price value.

 4. Temporal and permanent modifiers to the Kingdom.

 People have fickle memories... keeping them entertained is difficult, but they also tend to forget past transgressions (albeit a bit more slowly).
 All modifiers have effect at least one month.
+After the first month:

 a.
 Positive modifiers have a 5-15% cumulative chance of disappearing per month (maximum percentage 30%).